AZhou/acs_730_project/README.md

     then generate a ssh key using the command:

     ssh-keygen -t rsa -f prod

+    you can also delete the placeholder.txt file. or leave it be.

 5. In the network terminal initialize terraform and run to apply.